Spooner8/minitwitter/README.md

 ## Quick start

 Before you run the Container-Stack, you have to set the environment variables.
+Add the files described below or rename existing example files (same content) and just remove the ***.example*** at the end.

+Files in the repository:
+- api.env.example
+- db.env.example
+- app.env.example
+- worker.env.example

 ## Recommended way
 ### db.env